One of the best things about Florida is enjoying the outdoors – but if biting flies show up, they can quickly ruin an outing with their painful bites.

 - Biting flies are more active in still air, when there is no breeze, so creating a breeze with fans may help keep them at bay – though it may not keep them away entirely.

-- Citronella candles, coils, and torches will sometimes help reduce biting fly activity.
+- Citronella candles, coils, and torches will sometimes help reduce biting fly activity and may keep mosquitos away as well.